sytnikov/css-project/README.md

   grid-column (property for an element in the grid): 1 / span 3 -> the element will start with position 1 and will go through three positions; 2 / 4 -> the element will start with position 2 and will stop before position 4;

   - Responsiveness
   box-sizing: border-box -> should be in the universal class
   @media screen -> a query to let the machine now how to behave for   different screens, for example
   @media screen and (max-width: 600px) {} -> the changes will apply for   the sreens with the width 600px and less

+  border-radius -> property to change the corners ob objects; if you   need to create a circle, you new the same height and width and set   border-radius: 50%

+  - Animation

+  Transition - should be added to the initial element trandition-property -> what we want to work with, all can be chosen transition-duration -> how fasy the treansition should happen transition-delay transition-timing-function
+  transition: all 0.3s linear (three properties in one)